-- Probability of mechanical failure P{fail} (%): the probability of a sensor mechanically malfunctioning and remaining broken (Avail = \perp) within a unit of operation time (e.g., an hour or a day). - Sensor placement Place (internal or external): the sensor may be located on the outer perimeter of the car and facing outwards, or on the inside perimeter and not exposed to the outside world. - Controllers \mathbb{R} have the following properties5: - Required variables $VarsR \subseteq V$: the variables for which the controller should receive values from sensors.
-For example, the automated braking controller should receive velocity and distance to the closest obstacle on the course. - Power status $\mathsf{Pow}(\mathbb{B})$: analogous to sensors, whether the controller is turned on by the user or engineer. - Availability Avail (B): whether the controller is functioning and providing output to actuators.
-This property does not presuppose that the control is safe or uncompromised. - Safety of control CtrlSafe (B): whether the controller meets the control performance, safety, and stability requirements. - System modes M (i.e., different configurations) have the following properties: - Required fault-tolerance α{fail} (%): the maximum acceptable probability of the system's random failure.
-The final design is expected to malfunction less or equally likely than α{fail} . - Attacker model AttackM (internal or external): the type of the attacker considered in the system design.
+- Sensors S have the following properties: - Sensed variables $VarsS \subseteq V$: the variables for which the sensor can provide series of values.
+For example, a speedometer provides values for velocity.
+Some sensors may provide several variables, e.g., GPS values can be used to compute both the absolute position and distance to an obstacle. - Power status Pow (boolean values: $\mathbb{B} \equiv \{\top, \bot\}$): whether the sensor is turned on by the user or engineer. - Availability Avail (\mathbb{B}): whether the sensor is providing data.
+This property does not presuppose that the data is trustworthy or compromised. - Trustworthiness $Trust (\mathbb{B})$: whether the sensor has been compromised by the attacker and is sending untrustworthy data. - Probability of mechanical failure $\mathsf{P}{\mathsf{fail}}$ (%): the probability of a sensor mechanically malfunctioning and remaining broken (Avail = \bot) within a unit of operation time (e.g., an hour or a day). - Sensor placement Place (internal or external): the sensor may be located on the outer perimeter of the car and facing outwards, or on the inside perimeter and not exposed to the outside world. - Controllers \mathbb{R} have the following properties: - Required variables $VarsR \subseteq V$: the variables for which the controller should receive values from sensors.
+For example, the automated braking controller should receive velocity and distance to the closest obstacle on the course. - Power status $\mathsf{Pow}(\mathbb{B})$: analogous to sensors, whether the controller is turned on by the user or engineer. - Availability Avail (\mathbb{B}): whether the controller is functioning and providing output to actuators.
+This property does not presuppose that the control is safe or uncompromised. - Safety of control CtrlSafe (B): whether the controller meets the control performance, safety, and stability requirements.

+- System modes M (i.e., different configurations) have the following properties: - Required fault-tolerance α (%): the maximum acceptable probability of the system's mechanical failure.
+The final design is expected have a probability of random malfunction no more than α . - Attacker model AttackM (internal or external): the type of the attacker considered in the system design.
 For simplicity, we consider only one dimension, that is, internal or external attacker.
 If required, we could model other dimensions such as local or remote attacker.
-Each attacker model contains a sensor vulnerability evaluation function IsVuln : $\mathbb{S} \to \mathbb{B}$ that determines whether a particular sensor can be attacked by this attacker.
-This function abstracts out technical and operational aspects of attacks in order to represent the relationship between attackers and sensors.
-For example, the vulnerability function for a power-ful adversary in Table 3 is $IsVuln \equiv \top$.
+Each attacker model contains a sensor vulnerability evaluation function lsVuln : $\mathbb{S} \to \mathbb{B}$ that determines whether a particular sensor can be attacked by this attacker.